 Limited conditions to regulatory conditions is not typical and financing conditions are rarely found in acquisition documentation.
 Third-party consent conditions are included on a case-by-case basis, but infrequently and in the case of a change of control provision in contracts with key customers, the deal may be conditional upon procuring the relevant consents; otherwise, termination of such contracts may be deemed to be an MAE.
 Shareholder approval is included as a condition (only) when legally mandated (eg, transfer of all or a material part of a business).

 It is not common for a private equity-backed buyer to accept a “hell or high water” undertaking in deals with a regulatory condition.
 However, it is sometimes accepted in the bidding process by a fund investor that has no specific competing business in its portfolio to gain an advantage over the other bidders.
+There is often a distinction between merger-control and foreign investment conditions where, unless the underlying target's assets comprise of national core technology resulting in greater foreign investment scrutiny, the “hell or high water” undertaking typically relates to matters of merger-control.

 In private equity deals, break fees or reverse break fees are ordinarily not used.
 If break fees are prescribed in the acquisition documentation, however, reverse break fees are generally also prescribed therein.